 Maldives: Finance Minister Qasim Ibrahim resigns.
 On July 15 Abdulla Jihad is appointed finance minister.

 Thailand: Foreign Minister Noppadon Pattama resigns, effective July 14.
 Tej Bunnag is appointed foreign minister on July 26 and sworn in on July 27.

-Indonesia: In Sumatera Selatan, Deputy Governor Mahyuddin is sworn in to serve the remainder of Governor Syahrial Oesman's term after the latter's resignation to contest the first direct election for governor.
+Indonesia: In Sumatera Selatan, Acting Governor Mahyuddin is sworn in as governor to serve the remainder of Syahrial Oesman's term.

 Lebanon: The formation of a national unity government under Prime Minister Fouad Siniora is announced.
 Fawzi Salloukh and Elias Murr are confirmed as foreign and defense ministers respectively, while Mohammad Chatah becomes finance minister and Ziad Baroud interior minister.

 Poland: Former foreign minister (1997-2000) Bronislaw Geremek dies in a car crash.